alextanhongpin/clean-architecture-learn/adapter/README.md

 If you are implementing the third party REST call, then separate the client from the adapter.

 The adapter layer should be responsible for converting the domain types to/from the adapter, with the condition that the domain layer should never depend on the types from the adapter.

+## Layer

+What does an adapter layer does?

+It only does conversion from one type to another, nothing else.

+It is easy to validate the conversion happens.
+The target type should have all the fields filled.

+No layers should be accessing each other.